 CNL students complete a minimum of 34 graduate nursing credits and a total of 500 clinical contact hours.
 Of those clinical hours, a minimum of 300 will be in an immersion experience in full-time practice in the CNL role with a designated preceptor over a 10-14-week period.
-Curriculum plans, and student progression record can be found in Appendix A-5
+Degree requirements can be found in Appendix A-5

-Evidence-Based Nursing (EBN) Plan of Study
+Evidence-Based Practice (EBP) Plan of Study

-The evidence-based nursing track is a 30-credit-hour program that can be completed in four semesters of full-time study, including summer.
-An individualized plan of study is developed in concert with a faculty adviser.
+The evidence-based practice track is a 30-credit-hour program that can be completed in four semesters of full-time study, including summer.
+An individualized plan of study is developed in concert with a faculty advisor.
 A minimum of 112 clinical hours is required.
-Curriculum plans and student progression record can be found in Appendix A-6.
+Degree requirements can be found in Appendix A-6.